 We hypothesised that the improved outcome from keratoplasty compared to collagen cross-linking is likely due to the introduction of normal cells and matrix to the diseased cornea.
-We extrapolate this idea to propose that the introduction of normal cells alone would rehabiliate the keratoconic cornea and the introduction of normal cells to a post collagen cross-linked cornea even may also prove of benefit.
+We extrapolate this idea to propose that the introduction of normal cells alone would rehabilitate the keratoconic cornea, and the introduction of normal cells to a post collagen cross-linked cornea may also prove of benefit.
 We have shown that stem cell enriched spheres cultured in the laboratory from limbal cell extracts can be successfully seeded onto keratoconic en face tissue sections and implanted into full thickness central corneal tissue.
 We have confirmed the ability of these spheres to respond to diseased tissue in a similar way to their response to normal tissue and that the cells showed the correct markers and morphological tendencies for the tissue structures they were placed in.
 Spheres were able to repopulate the diseased tissue surface either partially or entirely with the number of spheres implanted appearing to be the only limitation to complete surface repopulation.
 Over 14 d, the cells remained in a largely migratory state but the cells showed the beginning of differentiation into the appropriate cell types.
 Longer term experiments coupled with the addition of appropriate cell signalling molecules may direct them towards a more regenerative state.
 Our findings indicate that the presence of diseased matrix does not appear to direct normal cells to behave abnormally and thus conversely normal cells implanted into diseased matrix may drive the repair of the matrix into a normal phenotype.
 These results are an important initial step towards the development of an enhanced treatment or perhaps even cure for keratoconus in the future.

 Article Highlights